Pulmonary Edema (cont.)

 Examples of other conditions in which heart muscle may not function adequately include (this list is not all inclusive):

 Two of the most common cardiomyopathies are ischemic (due to poor blood supply to the heart muscle as described above) and hypertensive.
-In hypertensive cardiomyopathy, poorly treated high blood pressure results in thickening of the heart muscle - so the heart is able to pump blood against that increased pressure.
+In hypertensive cardiomyopathy, poorly treated high blood pressure results in thickening of the heart muscle to enable the heart to pump blood against that increased pressure.
 After a period of time, the heart may no longer be able to compensate and fails to keep up with the work load; as a result, fluid leaks out of the blood vessels into the lung tissue.

 Another cause of pulmonary edema are mitral and aortic heart valve conditions.
 Normally, heart valves open and close at the appropriate time when the heart pumps, allowing blood to flow in the appropriate direction.
 In valvular insufficiency or regurgitation, blood leaks in the wrong direction.
 In stenosis of the heart valves, the valve becomes narrowed and doesn't allow enough blood to be pumped out of the heart chamber, causing pressure behind it.
 Failure of the mitral and aortic valves located in the left side of the heart can result in pulmonary edema.